HELOC Versus the Home Equity Loan: Which Is Right for You?

 Understanding the Home Equity Loan

 A home equity loan features a fixed rate and you get the full amount borrowed funded upon approval.
 Thus, it’s closer to a secured loan with your home as collateral.
-You can typically borrow more money through a home equity loan than you can through a HELOC – Truliant offers home equity loans up to 90% of your home’s value.
 The typical repayment period ranges from five to 20 years, and the terms usually consist of equal monthly payments.

 Typically, home equity loans are best when you have a fixed expense like a wedding, high-interest debt, a vacation or a firm cost on home renovations.
 A HELOC is great for ongoing costs like tuition and major home improvements.